Liberal Studies – AA or AS

-- want to complete the first two years of an undergraduate degree in a Community College environment and then transfer to a four-year institution,
+- seek to complete the first two years of an undergraduate degree in a community college environment prior to transferring to a four-year institution;

 - may be interested in obtaining only a two-year liberal studies degree.

-The Liberal Studies program offers an associate degree that is equivalent to the first two years of a Bachelor of Arts or a Bachelor of Science degree program, prepares students for transfer to four-year degree programs at the University of the District of Columbia as well as other institutions, allows room for additional liberal arts/general education requirements not required by UDC-CC’s Associate of Arts or Associate of Science degree but may be required in a four-year program to which the student may decide to transfer, and allows for an area of concentration, special interest, or prerequisites for a transfer program.
+The Liberal Studies program offers an associate degree that is equivalent to the first two years of a Bachelor of Arts or a Bachelor of Science degree program.
+The program’s rigorous curriculum prepares students for transfer to four-year degree programs at the University of the District of Columbia as well as other institutions.
+Additionally, the program is designed to allow room for additional liberal arts/general education requirements that may be required in a four-year program to which the student may decide to transfer.
+This flexible design also proves opportunities for students to explore an area of concentration or a special interest.

 Students may choose either an Associate of Science (A.S.) or an Associate of Arts (A.A.) degree.
 Students interested in focusing on mathematics or the sciences should choose the Associate of Science degree.
 Students interested in focusing in the arts or humanities should choose the Associate of Arts degree.
-Students unsure of their major may choose either degree or make the selection towards the end of their program.
-Either of the programs gives the student the flexibility to fulfill the lower-division general education requirements for transfer and to pursue a major interest or fulfill prerequisites.
+Students unsure of their major may choose either degree or make the selection toward the end of their program.
+Both programs give students the flexibility to fulfill the lower-division general education requirements for transfer and to pursue a major interest or fulfill prerequisites.

-- Recognize scientific problems and be able to apply reason to navigate a wide array of authentic contexts and everyday life situations.
+- Recognize scientific problems and apply reason to navigate a wide array of authentic contexts and everyday life situations.

-- Write a clearly organized essay, statement, paper with an identifiable thesis and logical argument; prepare a descriptive paper that is understandable and free of grammatical errors.
+- Write a clearly organized paper with an identifiable thesis and logical argument; prepare a descriptive paper that is understandable and free of grammatical errors.

 - Produce a research paper using primary and secondary sources and limited scholarly articles and publications.

-- To use the computer and other technologies as a tool to support personal and professional objectives.
+- Use the computer and other technologies to support personal and professional objectives.

 - Be aware of one’s place in the world as a global citizen, open to and attentive to diversity across the spectrum of differences.